-WHEN WOLFGANG HILDEBRANDT TAKES THE STAGE EXPECT NOTHING UT THE BEST
+WHEN WOLFGANG HILDEBRANDT TAKES THE STAGE EXPECT NOTHING BUT THE BEST

-Thanks to the positive influence of his father, Wolfgang began his musical career on the piano and guitar at the early age of six.
-He studied intensively over the next 14 years, which landed him the position of lead singer for his church choir and later choir director.
+Wolfgang Hildebrandt (born 29 June 1959), is an German singer-songwriter, musician, producer, philanthropist, actor, and Founder of Hollywood Hills Records.
+Wolfgang Hildebrandt was raised in Euskirchen, Germany,where thanks to the positive influence of his father, he began his musical career on the piano and guitar at the age of six.
+Wolfgang went on to study music intensively over the next 14 years, which landed him the position of lead singer for his church choir and later Choir Director.

-Early in his career, Wolfgang chose to turn down a prestigious position of “Lead Singer” for a German Military band to focus on his lifelong ambition to promote “World Peace” through his own unique interpretation of music.
+Early on in his career, Wolfgang chose to turn down a prestigious position of “Lead Singer” for a German Military Band to focus on his lifelong ambition to promote “World Peace” through his very own unique interpretation of music.

 Wolfgang’s success, along with his own collaborations and re-recording of noted cover songs paid off when he was offered his first contract with EMI records in 1997.
 He maintained a very successful relationship with EMI Records through to 2005.
 Wolfgang has also performed in front ofPope John II and shared a stage with Andrea Bocelli in Paris, France.